joshbegley/nyt-latest/README.md

 `Jeff Haverlack shares his first dynasty league rookie draft for 2025, with running backs dominating the top spots of his two-round mock.`\
 https://nytimes.com/athletic/6227121/2025/03/24/dynasty-fantasy-football-2025-rookie-mock-draft-superflex/

-**Concerns Grow Over a New Lab-Grown Blood Vessel**\
+**F.D.A.
+Approved Lab-Grown Blood Vessel DespiteWarnings**\
-`The F.D.A. approved an artificial vessel to restore blood flow in patients, despite its own scientists flagging questionable study results and potentially fatal ruptures of the product.`\
+`The agency OK’d an artificial vessel to restore blood flow in patients, even though its own scientists flagged questionable study results and potentially fatal ruptures of the product.`\
 https://nytimes.com/2025/03/24/health/fda-artificial-blood-vessel-trauma-humacyte.html

 **A Festival Displays the Expressive Power of Tuning in Music**\